- Contact Us Now: 813-200-0013 Tap Here To Call Us

 We all know the phrase “ignorance is bliss”.
 However if you’re an investor, ignorance is sure to get you into hot water sooner than later.
 You need to be completely aware of not only in what you are investing, but also the how and why you are investing.

+In the case of My Big Coin, investors allowed themselves to get caught up in the hype and fervor over the virtual currency boom.
+Realistically, little research (if any) was probably done on the company, with investors choosing to rely on fraudulent earnings reports showing big returns.
 The trouble is, it is not just novice investors falling victim to cryptocurrency scams.
 Fraudsters continue relying on the same old scamming methods, because they continue to work.
 While the blind hype around virtual currencies has certainly made it easier for scammers to dupe some investors, other fraudsters are getting more creative.
 By employing the basic tactics of “tried and true” investment fraud schemes, scammers create elaborate and complex scams that can dupe even experienced investors.
+The fact is, virtual currencies remain largely unregulated and existing measures are shaky, at best.
+Cryptocurrency as, an emerging investment class, continues to evolve at a rapid pace and regulators are constantly playing catch-up.

 Blindspots in Oversight Leave Room for Cryptocurrency Scams